Best portable travel potties for toddlers in 2025, tried and tested by parents

 Available from: Amazon

-If your child needs a little persuading to use an adult-sized toilet, this Paw Patrol-themed seat might do the trick.
-Ideal for children who are starting to move from the potty to the toilet at home, it will help them feel confident sitting on a public toilet and means you don’t have to worry about them touching the loo itself.
+We think this adorable (yes, an adorable toilet training seat!) is ideal for children who are making the transition from the potty to the toilet at home.
+It will help them feel confident sitting on a public toilet and means you don’t have to worry about them touching the loo itself.

-What to look for when choosing a travel potty or foldable toilet seat
+What to consider when buying a travel potty

-Size – Will it fit in your bag or the bottom of your pushchair?
-Some of the options on our list fold up extremely small and are very light, while others are more cumbersome but have a handle to make them easier to carry.
+- Size – Will it fit in your bag or the bottom of your pushchair?
+Some of the travel potties for kids on our list fold up extremely small and are very light, while others are more cumbersome but have a handle to make them easier to carry.

-Ease of cleaning – How simple is it to clean the parts which will become soiled?
-Some travel potties come with disposable bags which can just be thrown away, while others have removable bowls which are easy to clean out.
+- Ease of cleaning – How simple is it to clean the parts which will become soiled?
+Some travel potties for kids come with disposable bags which can just be thrown away, while others have removable bowls which are easy to clean out.

-Extras – A few of the travel potties on our list need to be used with disposable bags and absorbent pads.
+- Extras – A few of the travel potties on our list need to be used with disposable bags and travel potty liners.
 Make sure you factor in this additional cost when you buy as you will need to regularly pay for replacements.
 There are options which don’t need bags or liners, and instead close like a mini-suitcase, so think about which type you would prefer.

-Multi-use – Some products can be used as both a travel potty, by adding a disposable bag, or you can put them onto an adult toilet to make a more stable and comfortable place for your child to sit.
+- Multi-use – Some options can be used as a portable potty, by adding a travel potty liner or as an adult toilet to make a more stable and comfortable place for your child to sit.
 The beauty of these 2-in-1 products is they will last you a bit longer, as they’ll still come in useful when your toddler moves from potty to toilet.

 About the author